mapbox/togeojson/README.md

 ## CLI

-Install it into your path with `npm install -g togeojson`.
+Install it into your path with `npm install -g @mapbox/togeojson`.

 ```
 ~> togeojson file.kml > file.geojson